deepjyoti-dev/Universal-data-exporter/README.md

 Notes:

-openpyxl and xlrd are required for Excel file handling.
+openpyxl and xlrd are required for Excel support

-pyarrow is required for Parquet support.
+pyarrow is required for Parquet support

-Usage
+⚙️ Usage

 Run the GUI: